marcilustra/alx-low_level_programming/0x00-hello_world/README.md

-Task 0: Preprocessor bash script that writes to a file with .o extension
+Task 0: Preprocessor bash script that writes to a file.
+Task 1: Compiles file without linking it.